Yusuffrih/Sazzy-Sings-1stEdition/README.md

 When deciding the fonts that I would use on this website, I searched through Google Fonts to see if there were any fonts that looked attractive and sleek and that would look good when styled.
 I decided have used Sans-Serif as a backup font in case Google Fonts does not work for any reason.

 #### Icons

+Icons used in this project were taken from Font Awesome.
+Icons were used to style the links to the social media pages and contact information in the footer.

 #### Colours

+When deciding what the colour scheme of my website would be, I did some research.
+I visited websites that had a similar purpose/goal to this one, Wedding Singers websites.
+As previously mentioned, weddings generally tend to be floral themed.
+This drove the decision around what the colour scheme would be, while being cognisant to keep it simple and not distracting from the content.

+For the font colours, I chose a crisp white #FFFFFF as it is extremely versatile and looks good.

+I visited Coolors to find a colour scheme which matched what I wanted for the site.

 #### Images

+The images used were original and were uploaded from my hardrive.

 #### Wireframes

 ## Features